 While most of us focus on looking at our emotions in an attempt to become happier, more spiritual beings, our brain waves and our subconscious mind also play a key part in our quest for fulfillment.

-In this article, we’ll be looking at our five brainwave frequencies and how they affect our state of mind.
+In this article, we’ll look at our five brainwave frequencies and how they affect our state of mind.

 Do Brain Waves Exist?

-Brain waves are real and they surely do exist.
+Brain waves are quite real and have been studied extensively.

 They are produced by neurons in your brain that communicate with each other by electrical change.